-All approved IRC section 3504 agents must file an aggregate Form 941 if they are reporting wages on behalf of their clients.
-Form 941 Schedule R must be attached to allocate those aggregate wages per client.
-Section 3504 agents who elect to file an aggregate Form 940 on behalf of home health care service recipients must attach a Form 940 Schedule R with their aggregate Form 940.
+All approved IRC section 3504 agents must file an aggregate Form 941, with Schedule R (Form 941) attached, if they are reporting wages on behalf of their clients.
+The Schedule R (Form 941) allocates those aggregate wages reported on Form 941 to each of the clients.
+Section 3504 agents who elect to file an aggregate Form 940 on behalf of home health care service recipients must attach a Schedule R (Form 940) to their aggregate Form 940.

 All agents authorized to file an aggregate Form 941, Employer’s QUARTERLY Federal Tax Return (PDF), are required to attach Schedule R (Form 941), Allocation Schedule for Aggregate Form 941 Filers (PDF), to the aggregate Form 941.